One Thousand and One Nights

-Common to all the editions of the Nights is the framing device of the story of the ruler Shahryār being narrated the tales by his wife Scheherazade, with one tale told over each night of storytelling.
+Common to all the editions of the Nights is the framing device of the story of the ruler Shahryar being narrated the tales by his wife Scheherazade, with one tale told over each night of storytelling.
 The stories proceed from this original tale; some are framed within other tales, while some are self-contained.
-Some editions contain only a few hundred stories, while others include 1001 or more.
+Some editions contain only a few hundred nights of storytelling, while others include 1001 or more.
 The bulk of the text is in prose, although verse is occasionally used for songs and riddles and to express heightened emotion.
 Most of the poems are single couplets or quatrains, although some are longer.

-Some of the stories commonly associated with the Arabian Nights—particularly "Aladdin's Wonderful Lamp" and "Ali Baba and the Forty Thieves"—were not part of the collection in its original Arabic versions but were added to the collection by Antoine Galland after he heard them from the Syrian Maronite Christian storyteller Hanna Diab on Diab's visit to Paris.
+Some of the stories commonly associated with the Arabian Nights—particularly "Aladdin and the Wonderful Lamp" and "Ali Baba and the Forty Thieves"—were not part of the collection in the original Arabic versions, but were instead added to the collection by French translator Antoine Galland after he heard them from Syrian writer Hanna Diyab during the latter's visit to Paris.
 Other stories, such as "The Seven Voyages of Sinbad the Sailor", had an independent existence before being added to the collection.